-(21) ACU is a member of the University Procurement Hub (UPH) which offers the opportunity of source to contract cost savings by aggregating spend from participating Universities across particular categories.
+(21) ACU is a member of the University Procurement Hub (UPH), which offers the opportunity of source to contract cost savings by aggregating spend from participating universities across particular categories.
 Development of these category relationships is an ongoing process, with different categories being added.
-Please check with relevant Faculty Finance Manager (FFM)/Portfolio Management Accountant (PMA) or Finance and Planning as to whether your sourcing project/product category is in a position to utilise this arrangement (which may negate the need to go through the quote/tender process).
+Please check with your relevant Finance Business Partner as to whether your sourcing project / product category is in a position to utilise this arrangement (which may negate the need to go through the quote / tender process).